2011 Chevrolet HHR Reviews

 Under the Hood

-Three engines are offered in the HHR.
+Two engines are offered in the HHR.
 The base 2.2-liter four-cylinder produces 155 horsepower and 150 pounds-feet of torque.
-The midlevel 2.4-liter four-cylinder generates 172 hp and 167 pounds-feet of torque.
-SS trim levels get a turbocharged 2.0-liter four-cylinder that makes 260 hp with the manual transmission and 260 pounds-feet of torque (250 hp and 222 pounds-feet with the automatic).
+The optional 2.4-liter four-cylinder generates 172 hp and 167 pounds-feet of torque.
+Both are flex-fuel engines capable of running on gasoline or a blend of up to 85 percent ethanol, which slightly boosts horsepower for both engines.
+Mechanical features include:

-The HHR panel version is aimed for commercial use.
+The HHR panel version is aimed at commercial uses.
 The rear seats are deleted for maximum storage capability, and the rear side windows are covered with body-colored steel inserts.
-There's 57.7 cubic feet of space, with 5.4 cubic feet of under-floor storage.
 The Panel has two front seats, and rear cargo doors replace the conventional rear side doors.
 The rear cargo doors have no exterior handles and open by a dashboard release button or the key fob.
 The HHR Panel can have the same engine and transmission choices as the regular HHR.
-(Back to top)
+Back to top